 We then provide an argument based on a construction known as the Mandelstam-Sommerfeld-Watson transform~\cite{Mandelstam:1963iyb} that permits, in principle, to convert the absence of Regge poles into a statement of non-existence of amplitudes in momentum space.
 We discuss the assumptions and possible caveats of this argument.

-Finally, in order to alleviate any possible shortcomings in translating statements from angular momentum to momentum transfer, we also develop a numerical dual bootstrap to study meromorphic amplitudes directly in momentum space.
+Finally, as an alternative way of arriving at the results mentioned above, we develop a numerical dual bootstrap to study meromorphic amplitudes directly in momentum space.
 We use it to study the leading trajectory of~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd} and show that such amplitudes cannot be made of a single Regge trajectory.

-We also discuss where the presence of infinitely many trajectories lets us bypass the non-reggeization argument.
+We also discuss where the presence of infinitely many trajectories lets us bypass the non-existence argument.
 In particular, we observe that our argument yields no constraint on the size of the sub-leading trajectories: they can be as small as desired, as long as they come in an infinite number.
 This statement, therefore, suggests that the large $N$ amplitude of~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd} should have an infinite number of trajectories, but they might require extra numerical efforts to be detected.
 It would be interesting to study this point further.